noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 - Be notified when transactions settle
 - Query chain state such as chain id, block number etc.

-## I have the Sandbox running, show me how to use it!
+## I have the Sandbox running, show me how to use it

 We will deploy a token contract, and send tokens privately, using the Sandbox.
+You can see the final result of the [tutorial code here](https://github.com/AztecProtocol/dev-rel/tree/main/tutorials/sandbox-tutorial/token), if you don't want to follow along, copy and pasting the example code.

 Writing the contract itself is out of scope for this tutorial, so we will use a Token Contract which has been pre-supplied as an example.
 See [here](../contracts/main.md) for more information on how to write contracts for Aztec.